Disability Tax Credit Eligibility for Alzheimer’s Disease Sufferers

 What is Alzheimer’s Disease?

 Dementia is most commonly caused by Alzheimer’s disease.
-This disease is actually a brain disorder which progressively worsens over time.
+This disease is actually a brain disorder that progressively worsens over time.
 Alzheimer’s patients will start to lose memories and brain function.
-Eventually even the most basic tasks will become too difficult to accomplish.
+Eventually, even the most basic tasks will become too difficult to accomplish.

 Confusion, nervousness, and poor memory may all be signs of Alzheimer’s disease.
 Here are some additional symptoms that may indicate Alzheimer’s disease: